Table of Contents

 What is the Frank-Starling Mechanism?

 The Frank-Starling mechanism is a regulatory mechanism of the heart.
 It gets activated when the heart needs to pump an increased blood volume following increased venous return.
-That way, the continuity law is maintained.
+That way, the law of continuity is maintained.

-If the right ventricle pumping more blood than the left ventricle, congestion in the pulmonary circulation would be the consequence.
-The lungs’ vessels would have to take up more blood, causing a pulmonary edema.
-Similarly, if the right ventricle pumped less blood that is inadequate to sustain left ventricular function then, edema in the extremities would appear.
+If the right ventricle is pumping more blood than the left ventricle, congestion in the pulmonary circulation would be the consequence.
+The lungs’ vessels would have to take up more blood, causing pulmonary edema.
+Similarly, if the right ventricle pumped less blood than is required to sustain left ventricular function then, edema in the extremities would appear.
 Hence, a balance is important to maintain circulation.

 Work Diagram of the Heart

-Before clarifying how the mechanism works, a normal heart action without any load is shown in a volume-pressure-diagram first (see work diagram of the heart):
+Before clarifying how the mechanism works, 1st the normal functioning of the heart without any load is shown in a volume-pressure-diagram (see work diagram of the heart):

 The myocardium relaxes and the pressure decreases.
 The volume, however, remains constant until blood flows from the atrium into the ventricle through the atrioventricular valve.

 The following curves, acquired through experimental studies, can be inserted into the work diagram:

-Isovolumic peak curve (green): while the volume does not change, the pressure rises to a maximum due to contraction of the heart.
+Isovolumic peak curve (green): While the volume does not change, the pressure rises to a maximum due to the contraction of the heart.

 Afterloaded peak curve U (red): For every point on the resting tension curve, there is an afterloaded peak curve.
 It is obtained by drawing a vertical line until it crosses the isovolumic peak curve and a horizontal line until it crosses the isotonic peak curve.
 The resulting intersection points are connected to show the afterloaded peak curve.
 Point C is always on that curve.

 Adaptation of heart activity is necessary in a change of preload and afterload.

 The preload is the volume load at the end-diastolic phase (point A).
 An increased preload is equivalent to a higher volume strain.
 In diastole, the ventricle is filled with more blood.